Skip to Content

 When does a semi truck need to use DEF?
 The amount of DEF a semi truck requires is directly related to its fuel consumption.
 Most manufacturers recommend that semi trucks use between two and three gallons of DEF per 100 gallons of diesel.
 The exact amount will vary depending on the fuel efficiency of the truck and the route it takes.

-READ ALSO: How to Sell Truck?
+READ ALSO: How to Drive a Lifted Truck?

 DEF is a water-based ammonia-based liquid that reduces NOx emissions.
 It is used in large semi-trucks to meet emission regulations, and has been useful in reducing emissions of other forms of industrial equipment.
 It is also being used in farm and marine equipment.
 It has recently become an essential component of off-road vehicles and generators, and it will soon become required for regular consumer vehicles.